Pat-Lafon/Cobb_Artifact/README.md

 Of course the generator itself can be modified as if it is a mostly standard Ocaml function where each let-bound variable must have a type annotation.
-The
-expected coverage type is always included in the file, uses the style of annotation which is used in Poirot, and must have the same name/set of arguments as the generator being repaired.
+The expected coverage type is always included in the file using Poirot's style of annotation, and must have the same name/set of arguments as the generator being repaired.
 However, they cannot be directly run by `Cobb_PBT` without `python3 scripts/frequify.py`, which translates the programs into standard Ocaml, and adjusts the choice operators to reduce skewing.

 If you ever want to skip the abduction step and hard-code the missing coverage,